Personal Finance News

 For the Sukanya Samriddhi Account (SSA) opened by grandparents instead of guardians, the guardianship should be transferred to natural guardians (alive parents) or legal guardians.
 If more than two accounts are opened in a family in violation of Para 3 of Sukanya Samriddhi Account Scheme, 2019, irregular accounts must be closed.

-For regularisation of accounts, all post offices are mandated to obtain PAN Card and Aadhar Card details of the account holder or the guardian and maintain a record of the same in the system.
+For the regularisation of accounts, all post offices are mandated to obtain the PAN Card and Aadhar Card details of the account holder or guardian and maintain a record of them in the system.

-In its circular dated September 16, the Securities and Exchange Board of India (SEBI) announced that after October 1, the T+2 trading system will be implemented for bonus shares.
+In its circular dated September 16, the Securities and Exchange Board of India (SEBI) announced that the T+2 trading system will be implemented for bonus shares after October 1.
 As per the new system, the time between the record date for the issue of bonus shares and the date on which the shares are credited will be reduced to two days.
 After October 1, all bonus shares will be made available for trading two days from the record date.

 A ‘buyback tax’ will be implemented from October 1.
 As per the new buyback taxation regulation buyback proceeds will be treated as ‘dividend income’ and taxed as per the income tax slab of the investor.
 In the earlier regime companies were taxed at 20% on buybacks, while investors received tax-free income.

-Finance Minister Nirmala Sitharaman proposed the withdrawal of the 20% Tax Deducted at Source (TDS) charged on the repurchase of units by mutual funds or unit trust of India (UTI).
-The waiving off of the TDS on repurchase of units will come into effect from October 1.
+Finance Minister Nirmala Sitharaman proposed withdrawing the 20% Tax Deducted at Source (TDS) charged on unit repurchases by mutual funds or unit trusts of India (UTI).
+The TDS waiver will come into effect on October 1.
 The withdrawal of the TDS rate on mutual fund unit repurchase is aimed at easing the tax burden for investors.

-The Reserve Bank of India has introduced a new directive that states that banks and Non-Banking Financial Companies will have to provide a Key Facts Statement (KFS) to retail loan borrowers.
-The KFS is a document that covers key terms such as the fees and charges related to the loan.
-The new directive will come into effect from October 1.
+Reserve Bank of India has introduced a new directive stating that banks and Non-Banking Financial Companies will have to provide a Key Facts Statement (KFS) to retail loan borrowers.
+The KFS is a document that covers key terms such as the loan fee and charges.
+The new directive will come into effect on October 1.

 Earlier this year in March, the Insurance Regulatory and Development Authority (IRDAI) issued new product regulations for insurance companies followed by a master circular in May.
 The IRDAI set September 30 as the deadline for insurance companies to make their insurance products comply with new product regulations.
 For existing policyholders, the new clauses will be incorporated into their policies at the time of renewal.